 A – If for example you choose our 6 hour package, and start filming at the boys house at 3pm, your coverage will end at 9pm.
 In other words, the hours on your selected package are based on your cameraman’s start and finish time.

 Q – What type of cameras do you use?

 A – We shoot using small, non-invasive mirror-less “DSLR style” cameras to obtain an ultra sharp, cinematic look.
 Video is undergoing massive evolution, and we always move with the times and update our equipment as new cameras become available.
-Currently we use a combination of the Lumix GH4/5, & Sony A7s’s.
+Depending on the videographer we currently use a combination of the Lumix GH4/5, Canon 5D & Sony A7s’s.

 Q – How do we make a booking and when do you need payment?

 A – We require a $300 non-refundable deposit to secure your booking.
 Then the balance is then split into two convenient payments: 50% of the balance of your order on or before the day of filming and the remaining 50% upon collection of your finished product.

 Q – How do you record the sound at my wedding ceremony?